deepns/deepns.github.io/_posts/2019-12-20-mp4-to-mp3-conversion.md

 I had a bunch of video files of a lecture that I wanted to listen offline while doing errands or driving.
 They do play well in phones but I could not use them as is because of few reasons: 1) they take considerable storage space 2) does not play well in the background, so can't listen during  3) distracting while driving and so on.
 There are indeed some apps available in the App Store to extract the audio stream out of the mp4 videos.
 But I did want to download a third party app just for a rare use.
 Also those apps are usually heavy weight and comes with boat load of stuff that I probably will never use.
 So I looked out for a command line tool or a library that I can simply use inside a Python program.
 That way I can script the process and can have more control over how files are handled and named.
 I chose to give a try with [moviepy](https://pypi.org/project/moviepy/) library mainly because of its super simple interfaces.

 I installed the moviepy packages inside a virtual environment since I didn't have any plans to use this package outside of this use case.
-Installing third party packages in a virtual environment makes it much easier and cleaner to handle the dependencies than installing in the user environment.
+Installing third party packages in a virtual environment makes it much easier and cleaner to handle the dependencies than installing in the user environment. (note: virtual environment can be activated in [many](https://docs.python-guide.org/dev/virtualenvs/) ways.
+The [built in](https://docs.python.org/3/tutorial/venv.html) virtual environment supports comes with Python 3 suffices most use cases.)

 ```text
 $ python3 -m venv .venv